KostasValeckas/PyLongslit/_sources/tested_instruments.rst.txt

 to be instrument-independent, as long as some primary assumptions are met (see the :ref:`pipeline overview <index>` for details).

-However, the :ref:`configuration files <configuration_file>` for an instrument setup can be viewed as an instrument-implementation, as for a fixed instrument setup, most of the parameters in the :ref:`configuration file <configuration_file>` will be constant and very little will need to be changed between different datasets.
+However, the :ref:`configuration files <conf>` for an instrument setup can be viewed as an instrument-implementation, as for a fixed instrument setup, most of the parameters in the :ref:`configuration file <conf>` will be constant and very little will need to be changed between different datasets.
 Furthermore, resources like the products of :ref:`initial arc line identification <identify>` and :ref:`extinction curves <sensfunction>` can be re-used.
 We therefore provide an